Forecasting

 The forecasting engine analyzes your historical data to detect:

-Based on these characteristics, it automatically selects the best model for your specific data.
+Based on these characteristics, it automatically selects the best statistical model for your specific data and explains why that model was chosen.

 |---|---|

-Note: Ad spend metrics are intentionally excluded — ad campaign decisions are human choices, not organic trends that can be modeled.
+Ad spend metrics are intentionally excluded — campaign budgets are human decisions, not organic trends that can be modeled.

 Forecast output